Opera (web browser): Privacy and security

 One security feature is the option to delete private data, such as HTTP cookies, browsing history, items in cache and passwords with the click of a button.

 When visiting a site, Opera displays a security badge in the address bar which shows details about the website, including security certificates.
 Opera's fraud and malware protection warns the user about suspicious web pages and is enabled by default.
 It checks the requested page against several databases of known phishing and malware websites, called blacklists.

 In 2016, a free virtual private network (VPN) service was implemented in the browser.
 Opera said that this would allow encrypted access to websites otherwise blocked, and provide security on public WiFi networks.
-Security experts at Deloitte inspected Opera VPN's technical infrastructure to ensure users' data linked to their activities is never stored or logged as stated on Opera's no-log policy.
+Security experts at Deloitte inspected Opera VPN's technical infrastructure to ensure users' data linked to their activities is never stored or logged as stated in Opera's no-log policy.

+In July 2026, Opera introduced Paste Protect, a security feature designed to protect against clipboard-based attacks such as ClickFix.
+It monitors content copied to the clipboard for potentially malicious commands and blocks suspicious content before it can be pasted, while also warning the user.